 - Mood swings: If you find yourself flipping out or becoming noticeably “moody” – it may be a result of changes occurring as a result of going gluten-free.
 You no longer are getting the same exorphin stimulation as a result of gluten in your diet, leading you to feel more moody than usual.
 The good news is that moods tend to not only stabilize, but improve the longer you’ve been without gluten.

 - Nausea: Some people note feeling nauseous when they give up gluten.
-The nausea may lead to vomiting or lack of appetite.
-Most people that experience nausea find that it’s relatively mild and eventually subsides within a couple weeks.
+Nausea may lead to vomiting or lack of appetite.
+Most people who experience nausea find that it’s relatively mild and eventually subsides within a couple of weeks.

 Everyone wants a specific answer regarding how long gluten withdrawal will last.
 The problem is that no specific answer can be given due to significant individual variation in: gluten consumption, physiology, lifestyles, and duration over which gluten was consumed.
 It also may make a difference as to whether you decided to “taper” your gluten or quit “cold turkey.”

 When going through gluten withdrawal, realize that your body needs to recalibrate its metabolism, gut biome, and other physiological functions.
-Therefore it may take awhile before all withdrawal symptoms to clear up and noticeably improve.
-Understand that many of these symptoms are a direct cause of eliminating the gluten-derived opioids (exorphins) from daily consumption.
+Therefore, it may take a while before all withdrawal symptoms to clear up and noticeably improve.
+Understand that many of these symptoms are a direct cause of eliminating gluten-derived opioids (exorphins) from daily consumption.

-You may want to consider various dietary supplements including: sea salt, magnesium, and probiotics to help mitigate the effects of gluten withdrawal.
-Also remember to stay sufficiently hydrated, but don’t over-hydrate (as this can lead to problems).
-If you’ve experienced withdrawal symptoms when cutting gluten from your diet, feel free to share in the comments section below.
+You may want to consider various dietary supplements including sea salt, magnesium, and probiotics to help mitigate the effects of gluten withdrawal.
+Also, remember to stay sufficiently hydrated, but don’t over-hydrate (as this can lead to problems).
+If you’ve experienced withdrawal symptoms when cutting gluten from your diet, feel free to share with us.
 Discuss the severity of your symptoms, what you experienced, and how long they lasted before noticing improvement.

 Referenced and extracted from Mental Health Daily